igrowing/esp8266_smart_home_ready/modules/room sensor v2/readme.md

 - Add light sensor like in the first room sensor...
 Doubtful need.
 - Add more hardware: IR transmitter to control TV, AC, etc. Flame detector to alert fire.
 Accelerometer to register earthquakes :) Microphone for voice actions.
 - Publish schematics.
-- Publish some picures.
 - Add internal scheduling.
 Doubtful need since MQTT works well.
-- Calibrate eVOC sensor.
-It presents kOhms now.
-This is not much meaningful.
-- Add action or alert on special eVOC event or/and PIR event.
-That's hard to define.
-Welcome propose your logic :)